valrover/groebner-IK/README.md

 ### Trigonometric polynomial system of equations

-With the previous expressions from the forward kinematics it is possible to arrange the polynomials as a nonlinear system of equations, which are used a the input for the algorithms that compute the Gröbner bases.
+With the previous expressions from the forward kinematics it is possible to arrange the polynomials as a nonlinear system of equations, which are used as the input for the algorithms that compute the Gröbner bases.
 The system of equations is complemented with trigonometric identities to account for the trigonometric nature of the polynomials.
 Otherwise, the algorithm would treat them as ordinary polynomials.

 ```math
 \begin{split}